iarna/funstream/README.md

 # funstream

-Funstream let's treat your streams like they're iterators.
+Funstream gives you iteratorish methods on your streams.

 ```
 const fun = require('funstream')